thomasriley/observability-for-kubernetes/content/prometheus/configuring-prometheus/using-service-monitors/_index.md

 draft: false
 ---

+Prometheus uses a pull based model for collecting metrics from applications and services.
+This means the applications and services must expose a HTTP(S) endpoint containing Prometheus formatted metrics.
+Prometheus will then, as per its configuration, periodically scrape metrics from these HTTP(S) endpoints.

 The Prometheus Operator includes a Custom Resource Definition that allows the definition of the ServiceMonitor.
-The ServiceMonitor is used to define a an application you wish to scrape metrics from within Kubernetes, the controller will action the ServiceMonitors we define and automatically build the required Prometheus configuration.
+The ServiceMonitor is used to define an application you wish to scrape metrics from within Kubernetes, the controller will action the ServiceMonitors we define and automatically build the required Prometheus configuration.

-Within the ServiceMonitor we specify the Labels that the Operator can use to identify the Kubernetes Service that identifies the Pods we wish to monitor.
-Lets look at how we can use Prometheus to scrape metrics from its own metrics endpoint.
+Within the ServiceMonitor we specify the Kubernetes Labels that the Operator can use to identify the Kubernetes Service which in turn then identifies the Pods, that we wish to monitor.
+Lets look at how we can use Prometheus to scrape metrics from its own inbuilt metrics endpoint.

-Using **kubectl describe** we can view the Labels on the **prometheus-operated** service that the Prometheus Operator previously created:
+Using **kubectl describe**, we can view the Labels on the **prometheus-operated** service that the Prometheus Operator previously created.
+If you wish to see this execute `kubectl describe service prometheus-operated --namespace prometheus` in your terminal or see the example below:

 ```shell
 $kubectl describe service prometheus-operated --namespace prometheus